 Information We Collect

-- Account Information: If you sign up for an account with us, we may collect information that you provide to us in connection with setting up the account, such as your username, name and email address.
+- Account Information: If you sign up for or authenticate into an account with us, we may collect information that you provide to us in connection with setting up the account, such as your username, name, email address and, for an account you authenticate into, role.
 Further, in the course of using your account, you may provide us with additional information through your communications with us.

 - Payment Information: Payment is required for some of our Services, and we may ask you to provide certain information, including your name, address, email, and credit card information (collectively, “Payment Information”), in connection with processing your transactions.
 You may update your Payment Information through your account.

 - Information from Our Vendors: We may receive information related to your use of our Vendor websites and services, including your username, name, email address, shipping address and your interaction with our Vendor.
 Common examples include signing up for an event or requesting shipment of a product from us.

 - APIs and Mobile SDKs: We automatically collect certain technical information whenever requests are made to our APIs, including (a) IP address, (b) device and browser information, (c) operating system, (d) the content of the request, (e) the date and time of the request, and (f) limited location and usage data.
 We delete IP addresses after 30 days.
 In addition, when a mobile application uses our SDKs to access our APIs, it may send us certain limited location and usage data along with an ephemeral ID.
 We delete this ephemeral ID within 24 hours and do not associate it or the unprocessed mobile location data with any personally identifying information, including names, permanent IDs, email addresses, IP addresses, or phone numbers.
 We also collect randomly-generated IDs for the limited purpose of analyzing the use of our APIs, including the number of active users.
 We will delete the randomly generated IDs and the content of requests made to our APIs after 36 months.